denverks/CS-416-Dashboard-Project/test.md

 Attempt 1: `CREATE INDEX likes_idx ON VideoStats(likes);`
 <img width="1465" alt="Screenshot 2024-04-08 at 7 54 40 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/31be199d-5278-4bed-af6b-2fad17be002d">
 Creating an index for `likes` did not change many things, except for a few observations.
-The first nested loop inner join is still the same, at 780.15.
+The cost of the first nested loop inner join is still the same, at 780.15.
 However, if one were to look closely, this is more efficient than in the first attempt because the number of rows is now 209, which is higher.
 In the second nested loop inner join, even though the cost is the same at 787.35, the number of rows is lower at 123, rendering it more inefficient.
 Everything else was left unchanged.

 Attempt 2: `CREATE INDEX commentCount_idx ON VideoStats(commentCount);`
 <img width="1470" alt="Screenshot 2024-04-08 at 7 55 59 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/dd450b71-276a-4a2b-ba9c-1113e931d31c">
 Creating an index for `commentCount` yielded similar results.
-The first nested loop inner join is still the same, at 780.15.
+The cost of the first nested loop inner join is still the same, at 780.15.
 However, if one were to look closely, this is more efficient than in the first attempt because the number of rows is now 209, which is higher.
 In the second nested loop inner join, even though the cost is the same at 787.35, the number of rows is higher at 195, making it more efficient.
 Everything else was left unchanged.

 Attempt 3: `CREATE INDEX likes_commentCount_idx ON VideoStats(likes, commentCount);`
 <img width="1469" alt="Screenshot 2024-04-08 at 7 57 14 AM" src="https://github.com/cs411-alawini/sp24-cs411-team110-wakeup/assets/109453350/72da8bfe-9547-4bdd-be0c-91eff5a75d56">
 Creating a single index for both `likes` and `commentCount` yields identical results as in the first attempt.
-The first nested loop inner join stays 780.15, with 209 rows being searched.
+The cost of the first nested loop inner join stays 780.15, with 209 rows being searched.
 The second nested loop inner join stays 787.35 at 123 rows.
 As mentioned already, everything else stays the same.

 **Final index design**: Attempt 2, which is the one with `commentCount_idx`, provides the best result because more rows are searched through all else held equal.